menu 1

 3) Scalar Read/Write

 This method involves reading and writing single values, as needed, via the GetChannelValue_iNet() and SetChannelValue_iNet() routines.
 These routines run properly, except if a High Speed >1Ks/sec/ch Digitize is currently running, in which case, an error code is returned.
-The GET_DIGITIZE_STATUS(netNum) C macro returns the current status of a DSP card as notDigitizing, digitizingHighSpeed, or digitizingMediumSpeed.
+The GET_DIGITIZE_STATUS(netNum) C macro returns the current status of a i2x0 card as notDigitizing, digitizingHighSpeed, or digitizingMediumSpeed.
 For more information on the differences between high speed digitize and single value read/write with DasyLab, please click here.